 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
 It provides a nutritional breakdown of lobster and an in-depth look at its possible health benefits, as well as ways to incorporate more lobster into your diet, and any potential health risks of consuming lobster.

-According to the United States Department of Agriculture (USDA) National Nutrient Database, one cup of cooked lobster weighing approximately 145 grams (g) contains:
+According to the United States Department of Agriculture (USDA) National Nutrient Database, one cup of cooked lobster weighing approximately 145 grams (g)

 The same portion also provides:

 It contains cholesterol.
 However, recent studies have suggested that not all cholesterol content in foods is harmful to the body and that saturated fat intake is more directly related to an increase in harmful cholesterol levels.
-Polyunsaturated fats can help reduce cholesterol levels and the risk of stroke and heart disease.
+Polyunsaturated fats can help

-While its overall fat content is high, lobster is not a significant source of saturated fat.
+While its overall fat content is high, lobster is

 Fish and shellfish, such as lobster, are especially important for providing omega-3 fatty acids, which are found in very few foods.